Genuinely Robust Inference for Clustered Data: The Cluster Score Bootstrap

-In light of the issue with the conventional methods of CR inference presented in the previous section, we now propose a novel method of score subsampling to approximate the limiting distribution of $(\widehat\delta-\delta) / \widehat\sigma$.
+In light of the limitations of conventional CR inference methods discussed in the previous section, we introduce a novel cluster score (CS) bootstrap procedure to approximate the limiting distribution of $(\widehat{\delta} - \delta)/\widehat{\sigma}$.
+This procedure remains valid whether the limiting distribution is Gaussian or non-Gaussian.
+Section~\ref{sec:method} describes the proposed method, and Section~\ref{sec:theory} provides its theoretical justification.

-We first present the proposed method without theoretical details in Section \ref{sec:method:subsampling}.
-Its theoretical support follows in Section \ref{sec:theory:subsampling}.
-Section \ref{sec:simulations:subsampling} presents simulation studies.